billmcspadden-riscv/pmake/README.md

 definition must exist before the instantiation of the Rule.
 Well, that's not quite true;  there is a method for forward declaring the function,  but adding that line of code is not much better than defining the (usually short) function ahead of the Rule instance.

+The code for the recipe is not echoed to stdout before execution, nor can it be turned on/off via the '@' character at the beginning of a recipe command.
+No effort has been made (nor will be made) to recreate this feature of GNU make.:q

 ## Testing pmake and the `TEST_DIR_ROOT/` directory